ravepossum/pokeemerald-expansion/README.md

 10
 ```

-You might have to `make mostlyclean` or change the `.pal` file to pick up the changes.

 ### `(guillotine)` Q: How can I keep my string(s) from being decapped?
 A: There are a number of ways to make a string "fixed case" so that it will not be decapitalized when displayed: